Meet our Kindergarten Teachers

 Ms. Stephanie Andres, Assistant Teacher

-This is Ms. Andres’ second year assisting in Kindergarten at St. Agnes.
+This is Ms. Andres’ third year assisting in Kindergarten at St. Agnes.

 Kindergarten At A Glance